Business Events: The Power of Bespoke Branding

 With almost 40 thousand followers, Pizza Hut knows that a timely tweet can encourage hungry fans to place an order – highlighting the importance of knowing your audience.

 Social media channels are the perfect place for brand exposure – giving your followers unique access to relevant content, event dates and promotions.

 Research has found that content coupled with appropriate visuals leads to 94% more views than content without relevant images – so don’t underestimate the importance of adding images to your posts.

 Once attendees arrive at an event, you can post live updates to your accounts – using timely tweets or targeted promotions to direct foot traffic to your stand and boost interest in your brand.

-This is something coffee giants Starbucks do very well – and with 11.2 million followers to their name, they are no strangers to the social media spotlight.
+This is something coffee giants Starbucks do very well – with 11.2 million followers to their name, they are no strangers to the social media spotlight.

 Their ‘tweet-a-coffee’ campaign was a huge success, allowing users to buy their friends a Starbucks treat on them and then tweet about it – encouraging thousands of users to get involved.